-However, it’s 2017 and I was expecting more.
-I enjoy difficult and complicated games, I’ve sunken countless hours in Dwarf Fortress, I rarely start a game on anything below hard difficulty, and will keep trying until I can master the product!
-But the basic need to be fun!
-And I struggled to find the fun in Ultimagus.
+Although a thematically retro title I expected more of a game built in 2017.
+I enjoy difficult and complicated games.
+I’ve sunken countless hours into Dwarf Fortress.
+I rarely start a game on anything below hard difficulty.
+That’s not a boast either.
+I will keep trying until I can master every game mechanic!
+The issue I have with Ultimagus is in the core game play.
+The basics need to be fun and I struggled to find the fun in Ultimagus.

-You have a reserve of energy per spell instead of the usual mana bar for all.
-Which means that if you spam your Fireball, after a while you cannot shoot for a few seconds while this spell’s energy regenerates.
-This on its own would be fine, but as you need to hit around 5 Fireballs to kill a single of the easiest skeleton, mixed with the aiming difficulty, the game becomes insanely difficult too quickly.
+Each spell has its own energy bar instead of the usual mana pool/magic points bar shared by all.
+Which means that if you spam your Fireball you are eventually forced into a cool down period while that spell’s energy regenerates.
+This on its own would be fine but you need to hit a single skeleton with around 5 Fireballs to kill it.
+Combine that with the aiming difficulty and the game becomes insanely difficult too quickly.

-Theoretically you have other spells at your disposal, 20 or so from what I have seen in the game.
-But you need money to buy new spells, and money only comes if you manage to kill and succeed at your missions (if you fail a battle, you do get a few coins, but it’s quite the grind).
-I found the other spells not very useful.
-The earth wall needs does no damage and is there only to reroute the enemies, which could be tactical if there wasn’t a bug allowing the skeletons to squeeze past the wall and the edge of the map.
-For my third spell, I chose a summon knight which unfortunately seems too stupid to really stop any skeleton unless they are directly in front of them.
+There are have other spells in the game.
+20 or so from what I have seen so far.
+But you need money to buy new spells.
+Money that only gets awarded in big enough amounts if you manage to succeed.
+When you fail a battle you do get a few coins but depending on this paltry sum to acquire new spells is quite the grind.
+The new spells not very useful.
+The earth wall does no damage and can only reroute enemies.
+This could be used tactically but there’s a bug that allows the skeletons to squeeze past the wall.
+Sometimes they manage to end up on the edge of the map making them impossible to target.
+For my third spell I chose a summon knight.
+Unfortunately he seemed too stupid to attack anything unless it was directly in front of him.

-I wanted to like this little game, but the 8bit sound was ear grinding, there didn’t seem to have been any gameplay balancing, and after a few minutes it felt simply tedious to play with little to no rewards for the struggles.
+I wanted to like this little game.
+But the 8 bit sound was ear grinding.
+There didn’t seem to be any game-play balance.
+After a few minutes it felt too tedious to play.
+The lack of progression soured any reward I got for my efforts.

-4/10 – a neat idea which requires a lot more polishing.
-Making small games shouldn’t be an excuse to forgo basic fun!
+4/10 – A neat idea.
+It requires a lot more polishing.
+A game’s simplicity shouldn’t be an excuse for a lack of fun!